How To Manage Your Anger: Nine Actionable Tips

-Anger can be a natural emotion—one that may motivate us to work harder, guard ourselves and even become more creative.
+Anger is a normal emotion — one that may motivate us to work harder, guard ourselves, and even become more creative.

 If you’re concerned about these effects cropping up in your life, there are several scientifically proven techniques you can employ to help you find healthy outlets for your emotions, possibly helping you to reduce anger levels in the moment.

-Below, we’re covering nine of these possibly helpful strategies to help you address anger successfully in your life.
+Below, we’re covering nine of these possibly helpful strategies to help you control anger before it controls your life.

 1. Practicing meditation